aafemt/firebird-odbc-driver/Install/Win32/Readme.txt

 ----------

 Welcome to the latest release of the Firebird ODBC driver.
-This release sees many significant advances in the driver.
+This release sees some advances in the driver.
 Notable changes are:

-o Increased conformance to the different ODBC specifications. o Better documentation. o Improved installation (and uninstallation) routines for Win32 and Linux.
+o Increased conformance to the different ODBC specifications. o Improved installation (and uninstallation) routines for Win32.

-All the new features and fixes are documented in the release notes.

 o Installation
 --------------

-Just click through the binary executable for a default install.
-More information is available in the Installation Readme, which viewable within the installation process.
+Just click through the binary executable for install.

 o Configuration